Marekkon5/onetagger/README.md

 It is also able to fetch Spotify's Audio Features based on ISRC & exact match.
 There is a manual tag editor and quick tag editor which lets you use keyboard shortcuts.

-MP3, AIFF & FLAC supported.
+MP3, AIFF, FLAC, M4A (AAC, ALAC) supported.

 For more info check out our [website](https://onetagger.github.io/).